 3. Contact Moment: I Have a Question and Need Advice

 Many customers won’t hit the phone yet — they’ll head back to your site or app and look for a way to contact you.
 It’s time to start talking.
 For example via a chatbot.
-A well-built chatbot doesn’t just respond to recognisable questions, important as that is.
+A well-built chatbot doesn’t just respond to recognizable questions, important as that is.
 It uses what it knows about the customer as an individual.

 4. Personal Advice: Continuing the Conversation